ChernyakKonstantin/itmo_advanced_db/README.md

 # Launch in k8s

+Due to abscent health-checks, project launch in manual.

 1. Launch `run.sh` in `k8s/zookeeper`.
 It starts Zookeeper.
 2. Launch `run.sh` in `k8s/clickhouse`.
 It starts ClickHouse.
 3. Launch `run.sh` in `k8s/kafka`.
 It start Kafka broker.